2025–26 European Rugby Champions Cup

-The 2025–26 European Rugby Champions Cup (known as the 2025–26 Investec Champions Cup for sponsorship reasons) will be the twelfth season of the European Rugby Champions Cup, the annual club rugby union competition run by European Professional Club Rugby (EPCR) for professional clubs.
-It will be the 31st season of the pan-European professional club rugby competition.
+The 2025–26 European Rugby Champions Cup (known as the 2025–26 Investec Champions Cup for sponsorship reasons) was the twelfth season of the European Rugby Champions Cup, the annual club rugby union competition run by European Professional Club Rugby (EPCR) for professional clubs.
+It was the 31st season of the pan-European professional club rugby competition.

-The final will be played at San Mamés Stadium, Bilbao.
+The final was played at San Mamés Stadium, Bilbao.

-Bordeaux Bègles enter the competition as defending champions with Northampton Saints entering as beaten finalists.
+Bordeaux Bègles entered the competition as defending champions with Northampton Saints entering as beaten finalists.
+On 3 May the final was confirmed to be between reigning champions Bordeaux Bègles in a second successive final, and Irish province Leinster, reaching a record ninth Champions Cup final, and their fourth such final in five seasons.

+In the final, Bordeaux Bègles comfortably emerged as winners over the Irish side 41 - 19, to claim their second title, and condemn Leinster to a record fifth final defeat.

 Teams

 Twenty-four clubs from the three major European domestic and regional leagues qualified for the 2025–26 edition of the Champions Cup.
 As both European trophy winners from the previous season achieved top eight domestic finishes, qualification was won on league standing alone.